Skip to main content

 Our Goal

-The goal of the OVCP is to coordinate the City’s violence reduction efforts by developing a holistic and comprehensive approach that is data-driven, embraces evidence-based practices, and includes collaborative partnerships with residents, government agencies, law enforcement, social service providers, and other community stakeholders.
+The goal of the ONSE is to coordinate the City’s violence reduction efforts by developing a holistic and comprehensive approach that is data-driven, embraces evidence-based practices, and includes collaborative partnerships with residents, government agencies, law enforcement, social service providers, and other community stakeholders.